Profile

 2. 2

-Knead well until you achieve a soft and smooth dough, adding a splash of water if needed.
-Shape into a ball, wrap in cling film, and chill in the fridge for an hour.
+Knead everything together until you have a soft, smooth dough, adding a splash of water if it feels too dry.
+Shape into a ball, wrap in cling film and chill in the fridge for an hour.

 3. 3

-Meanwhile, prepare the almond cream by grinding the blanched almonds and mixing them with the sugar, cinnamon, egg white, and a splash of vermouth until you have a thick, aromatic paste.
+Meanwhile, prepare the almond cream by finely chopping the peeled almonds and mixing them with the sugar, cinnamon, egg white and a splash of vermouth until you get a thick, fragrant paste.

 4. 4

-Roll out the pastry on a lightly floured surface and cut into rounds or rectangles.
-Spoon a dollop of the almond cream onto each piece, then gently fold and seal the edges.
+Roll out the pastry on a floured surface and cut into rounds or rectangles.
+Spoon a dollop of the almond cream onto each piece and gently fold over the edges to seal.

 5. 5

-Place the nocattoli on a baking tray lined with parchment paper and bake in a preheated oven at 200°C (180°C fan) for roughly 20 minutes, or until golden.
+Place the nocattoli on a baking tray lined with parchment and bake in a preheated oven at 200°C for about 20 minutes, until golden.

 6. 6

-Allow them to cool completely before generously dusting with icing sugar and serving.
+Allow to cool completely before dusting generously with icing sugar and serving.

 💡 Tips and Variations

-For an extra layer of warmth, try adding a pinch of ground cloves to the almond cream.
-You can swap the vermouth for a sweet Marsala or orange blossom water if you prefer a lighter floral note.
+• For an extra depth of flavour, try adding a pinch of ground cloves to the almond cream — it adds a lovely warm, spicy note.

 📦 Storage

-• Keep your nocattoli in a tin for up to 4 to 5 days.
+• Store your nocattoli in an airtight tin to keep them fresh for up to 4-5 days.

 🍷 Pairing